 In addition to conventional transport, Java has some rather unusual intra-city transport options such as Bajai, small three-wheeled taxi’s that can carry two passengers, three at a squeeze.
 They’re most common in Jakarta where there are thousands of these orange taxi’s all over the city.
 They have a fairly deserved reputation for being dirty and dangerous but the industry seems be trying to lift its game.
 They’ve even gone digital with a professional online booking system and a handy mobile app which you can find at bajaiapp.com.

-Traditional horse and carts called andong or dokar a still widely used in Java, particularly central Java.
+Traditional horse and carts called andong or dokar are still widely used in Java, particularly central Java.
 Although they’re popular with locals, they’re rarely used by tourists other than in Yogyakarta where you’ll find them touting for business outside hotspots like the train station, the Kraton Palace and along busy Malioboro Street.

 Trishaw pedal powered carts, known locally as becak, are also widely used throughout Java.
 Like andong, always haggle hard and be very clear about what the price covers (one-way or return journey, per passenger or per group) before you set off.